 Reserving Your Spot

 Registration for the Baylor Business in Europe summer study abroad program is on a first-come, first-serve basis.
 Early registration is recommended as space is limited.
-Applications are available now and will be accepted until all 30 spots are filled.
+Applications will open early during the Fall 2014 semester and will be accepted until all 30 spots are filled.

-To reserve your place in the program, please turn in the following:
+To reserve your place in the program, you must complete/submit the following three items:

-Bring these items to Wes Nemec, office HSB 310 (Hankamer 3rd Floor, Management/Entrepreneurship Department).
+Bring the unofficial transcript and $500 deposit to Wes Nemec, office HSB 109 (Hankamer 1st Floor, basement level).

-After the above materials are collected and processed, the student will receive an acceptance letter by e-mail.
-Once a student has been accepted into the program, the following materials will need to be collected before February 28, 2014 (these materials may be turned in with the application if desired):
+After the above materials are collected, the student's application will be evaluated.
+If accepted, the student will receive an acceptance letter by e-mail, and the following materials will need to be collected before April 22, 2015 (these materials may be turned in with the application if desired):

-- Payment of remaining program fee balance (checks preferred, but money orders, cash, or wire transfers are also accepted. $500 deposit will be applied to program fee)
+- Payment of remaining program fee balance (checks made out to Baylor University are preferred, but money orders, cash, or wire transfers are also accepted. $500 deposit will be applied to program fee)

 Acceptance to the Program

 Acceptance into the program is based (1) review of your completed application, (2) submission of required materials, and (3) your ability to meet the criteria below.
 Once accepted, you will receive an acceptance message by email.
 Your deposit check will be then deposited and your spot will be secured!

 - Your GPA must be above 2.75.
 If your GPA is below 2.75, you may still apply but you must provide 2 professor recommendations and your acceptance will be determined based on these recommendations.